hbprosper/TheNtupleMaker/README.md

 The instructions are for a Mac, which in addition to __docker__ requires an installation of __[XQuartz](https://www.xquartz.org/)__.
 When active, XQuartz makes it possible for graphical user interfaces to be used within a docker container (that is, it provides X11 forwarding).

 ### 1. Configure XQuartz
 Run XQuartz (which is located in Applications/Utilities).
 Click on the XQuartz menu item (generally, at the left of the menubar), then select *Preferences*.
-Under the *Security* tabe check *Allow connections from network clients*.
+Under the *Security* tab check *Allow connections from network clients*.
 Exit XQuartz and re-run it to ensure that the settings have taken effect.
 Now open a terminal window.
 In that window, be sure to make the host name of your laptop known to X11 using the command
 ```bash
 xhost + `hostname`
 ```